-- (3) (2) (a) When reviewing an application for a development permit or development order that is certified by a professional listed in s.
-403.0877, a county may not request additional information from the applicant more than three times, unless the applicant waives the limitation in writing. - (b) If a county makes a request for additional information and the applicant submits the required additional information within 30 days after receiving the request, the county must review the application for completeness and issue a letter indicating that all required information has been submitted or specify with particularity any areas that are deficient within 30 days after receiving the additional information. - (c) If a county makes a second request for additional information and the applicant submits the required additional information within 30 days after receiving the request, the county must review the application for completeness and issue a letter indicating that all required information has been submitted or specify with particularity any areas that are deficient within 10 days after receiving the additional information.
+- (3) (a) (2) (a) When reviewing an application for a development permit or development order that is certified by a professional listed in s.
+403.0877, a county may not request additional information from the applicant more than three times, unless the applicant waives the limitation in writing. - (b) If a county makes a request for additional information and the applicant submits the required additional information within 30 days after receiving the request, the county must review the application for completeness and issue a letter indicating that all required information has been submitted or specify with particularity any areas that are deficient within 30 days after receiving the additional information.

-- (d) Before a third request for additional information, the applicant must be offered a meeting to attempt to resolve outstanding issues.
-If a county makes a third request for additional information and the applicant submits the required additional information within 30 days after receiving the request, the county must deem the application complete within 10 days after receiving the additional information or proceed to process the application for approval or denial unless the applicant waived the county's limitation in writing as described in paragraph (a). - (e) Except as provided in subsection (7) (5), if the applicant believes the request for additional information is not authorized by ordinance, rule, statute, or other legal authority, the county, at the applicant's request, shall proceed to process the application for approval or denial. - (4) A county must issue a refund to an applicant equal to: - (a) Ten percent of the application fee if the county fails to issue written notification of completeness or written
+- (c) If a county makes a second request for additional information and the applicant submits the required additional information within 30 days after receiving the request, the county must review the application for completeness and issue a letter indicating that all required information has been submitted or specify with particularity any areas that are deficient within 10 days after receiving the additional information. - (d) Before a third request for additional information, the applicant must be offered a meeting to attempt to resolve outstanding issues.
+If a county makes a third request for additional information and the applicant submits the required additional information within 30 days after receiving the request, the county must deem the application complete within 10 days after receiving the additional information or proceed to process the application for approval or denial unless the applicant waived the county's limitation in writing as described in paragraph (a). - (e) Except as provided in subsection (7) $\frac{(5)}{(5)}$, if the applicant believes the request for additional information is not authorized by ordinance, rule, statute, or other legal authority, the county, at the applicant's request, shall proceed to process the application for approval or denial.

-101 specification of areas of deficiency within 30 days after 102 receiving the application.
-103 (b) Ten percent of the application fee if the county fails 104 to issue a written notification of completeness or written 105 specification of areas of deficiency within 30 days after 106 receiving the additional information pursuant to paragraph 107 (3)(b).(c) Twenty percent of the application fee if the county 108 109 fails to issue a written notification of completeness or written specification of areas of deficiency within 10 days after 110 111 receiving the additional information pursuant to paragraph 112 (3)(c).(d) Fifty percent of the application fee if the county 113 114 fails to approve, approves with conditions, or denies the 115 application within 30 days after conclusion of the 120-day or 116 180-day timeframe specified in subsection (2).
-117 (e) One hundred percent of the application fee if the 118 county fails to approve, approves with conditions, or denies an 119 application 31 days or more after conclusion of the 120-day or 120 180-day timeframe specified in subsection (2).
-121 122 A county is not required to issue a refund if the applicant and 123 the county agree to an extension of time, the delay is caused by 124 the applicant, or the delay is attributable to a force majeure or other extraordinary circumstance.
+- (4) A county must issue a refund to an applicant equal to: - (a) Ten percent of the application fee if the county fails to issue written notification of completeness or written specification of areas of deficiency within 30 days after receiving the application. - (b) Ten percent of the application fee if the county fails to issue a written notification of completeness or written specification of areas of deficiency within 30 days after receiving the additional information pursuant to paragraph (3)(b). - (c) Twenty percent of the application fee if the county fails to issue a written notification of completeness or written specification of areas of deficiency within 10 days after receiving the additional information pursuant to paragraph (3)(c). - (d) Fifty percent of the application fee if the county fails to approve, approves with conditions, or denies the application within 30 days after conclusion of the 120-day or 180-day timeframe specified in subsection (2). - (e) One hundred percent of the application fee if the county fails to approve, approves with conditions, or denies an application 31 days or more after conclusion of the 120-day or 180-day timeframe specified in subsection (2).